 - Installing renewably-powered EV charging capacity at homes, businesses and public institutions.

 Electric Energy – Vermont already leads the US in terms of renewable electricity generation and is poised to continue to lead in this area through a range of innovative strategies.
 The major challenges in this sector are related to increasing electric power needs as we move to strategic electrification through cold climate heat pumps and electric vehicles.
 In Montpelier, efforts will focus on:

-- Expanding solar capacity through “community net-metering” approach to solar
+- Expanding solar capacity through “community net-metering” approach to solar energy; and

 - Developing new community ownership models for larger solar and wind projects to increase local investment and reduce opposition.